lorenzo-stoakes/linux-vm-notes/sections/trans-huge-pages.md

   then does not have sufficient 'space' to accommodate further page table offsets.

-* The two forms of larger page size supported by x86-64 are gigantic and pages, 1GiB and 2MiB respectively.
+* The two forms of larger page size supported by x86-64 are gigantic and huge pages, 1GiB and 2MiB respectively.
 For the time being we ignore gigantic pages, so it follows that huge pages are implemented by setting `_PAGE_PSE` at the PMD level, and therefore the remaining 21 bits are used to offset into the huge physical page.

 ## khugepaged